solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Putting data on the blockchain can be expensive, which is why NFT attributes and associated files, like images, are stored offchain.
-The goal is to strike a balance between keeping your program highly functional while ensuring that users aren't discouraged by the cost of storing data onchain.
+The goal is to strike a balance between keeping your program highly functional and ensuring that users aren't discouraged by the cost of storing data onchain.

 The first step in optimizing for space in your program is understanding the size